 Visitation will be held 5-7 PM on Saturday, March 7, 2020 at the Boyd Chapel of Pike Funeral and Cremations Services, 9191 Red Arrow Hwy, Bridgman.
 Funeral Services will be 2 PM Sunday, March 8 at Trinity Evangelical Lutheran Church, 1733 West Glendora Road, Buchanan, Michigan.
 Online condolences accepted at www.
 PikeFH.com

-To plant a tree in memory of Harold Dean Hodder, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Harold Dean Hodder, please visit our floral store.